 If you like clubs with tradition, Newcastle United has it in spades.
-Since their foundation in 1892, they have won four League titles and six FA Cups, which makes them the ninth most successful English club of all time.
-In addition to that, they have spent an impressive 86 seasons in the top-flight.
+Since their foundation in 1892, they have won four League titles and six FA Cups, which makes them one of the most successful English club of all time.
+In addition to that, they have spent an impressive numbers of seasons in the top-flight.
 Their long-standing rivalry with Sunderland, colloquially known as the Tyne-Wear derby, is one of the fiercest local derbies in English football.

 St. James' Park (1885-)

 Colin Veitch, Jimmy Lawrence, Hughie Gallacher, Frank Clark, Jackie Milburn, Faustino Asprilla, Peter Beardsley, Shay Given, Andy Cole, David Ginola, Alan Shearer, Les Ferdinand, Gary Speed, Kieron Dyer, Andy Carroll, Rob Lee, Fabricio Coloccini

 The club was formed through a merger of two older Tyneside clubs: Newcastle East End and Newcastle West End.
 In order to signify the fusion, the newly formed club was named Newcastle United.
 Not long after that, Newcastle became known for their quick and attractive brand of football which paid dividends during their early years.
 After being admitted to the Football League in 1894, they earned promotion to the First Division in 1899.
 They would play at St. James' Park, the oldest football ground i England, there matches were played already in the 1880s.

 One of the top teams